lupalberto/neutral-atom-vm/.tracker/scheduling-and-logical-time.md

     - Make it clear that the bug in the prototype is the missing scheduler/logical-time semantics, not the presence of cooldown in the ISA.
     - Once the new semantics are in place, update the example to show how a proper schedule avoids the violation without requiring hand-written `Wait` for basic cooldown.
   - Add at least one example of a more complex schedule (with parallel gates and waits) that demonstrates how timing/resource constraints are enforced in a realistic way.
+  - UI/logs should annotate time units explicitly.
+Internal logical-time math stays in nanoseconds, but CLI/SDK outputs now convert to microseconds and include `timeline_units` / `log_time_units` metadata so notebooks and services can render timelines without guessing units.

 - Testing:
   - Add tests that: